dojo/docs/manual/index.rst

     A new multi-file uploader that shows progress as the files are uploading

-  * `dojox.form.manager <dojox/form/manager>`_
+  * `dojox.form.Manager <dojox/form/manager>`_

-    A widget and a collection of mxinis to manage complex event-driven dynamic forms.
+    A widget and a collection of mxinis to manage complex event-driven dynamic forms

 * `dojox.fx <dojox/fx>`_